olviko/RssPercolator/README.md

 RssPercolator
 =============

-.NET Library for aggregating and filtering RSS feeds.
+.NET library for aggregating and filtering RSS feeds.